Stop overpaying: Ever felt the sting of that monthly TV / Broadband bill? You’re not alone.

 As someone who’s been haggling with these types of companies for years and years (and in more than one country), I can offer you a few more tips for better haggling:

 - If all else fails, you can transfer the account to your spouse/partner/anyone else living in the house: You cancel, and they join in as a new customer.
-But keep in mind, you might be left without service for a few days when switching.
+But keep in mind, you might be left without service for a few days when you switch.

 - Mention technical problems you’ve had: if your service throughout the year wasn’t perfect, mention that.
 If nothing else, it’ll help them believe you’re actually considering quitting.

-- The online chat is a waste of time: With most companies, the online chat staff can’t offer you any decent deals, and would just tell you to call by phone.
+- The online chat is often a waste of time: With some companies, the online chat staff can’t offer you any decent deals, and would just tell you to call by phone.

 - Be polite – but firm: Screaming at staff members won’t get you anywhere.
-They’re just doing their job, and they DON’T own “Evil Corp.”, So being polite might actually get you better deals.
+They’re just doing their job, and they DON’T own the company.
+So being polite might actually get you better deals.
 However, be firm – even if they’re super-nice, that’s still not a reason to pay more than you should.

-- Be wary of fast smooth-talkers: Some salespersons talk fast and smooth, and if you’re not careful, they might sign you up to something you never intended to.
+- Be wary of fast smooth-talkers: Some salespersons talk fast and smooth, and if you’re not careful, they might sign you up for something you never intended to.

 - You have 14 days to cancel: If, after the call, you regret the new deal you’ve made, you have a ‘grace period’ of 14 days.